ymeine/hashspace/doc/api/input/01-templating/04-statements/02-loops/desc.md

 This statement is a block statement.

-Note that the statement creates a new scope with the value and (possible) index references.
+Note that the statement creates its own local environment containing the reference to the current value and possibly the one to the current index.